psychemedia/island-storynotes/worsley/richard_easy.md

 Captain

-They were all choice spirits, : and after dinner, the usual bumpers having circulated, catches and glees began, and continued till midnight, when every man carried off near four bottles of claret to bed, and about two in the morning they retired to rest,"
+They were all choice spirits, and after dinner, the usual bumpers having circulated, catches and glees began, and continued till midnight, when every man carried off near four bottles of claret to bed, and about two in the morning they retired to rest,"

 sir Richard had paid his devotions fo copiously at the shrine of Bacchus, being president, that his company as bed-fellow became quite disagreeable, more particularly as he snored most intolerably.
-Her ladyship was accordingly, obliged. to rise and retire, it is supposed to her maid's s apartment to pass the remainder of the morning.
-There is some reason, however, to suspect she mistook the chamber door, and through mistake went into that of Lord 4—.
+Her ladyship was accordingly, obliged to rise and retire, it is supposed to her maid's apartment to pass the remainder of the morning.
+There is some reason, however, to suspect she mistook the chamber door, and through mistake went into that of Lord 4??—.
 What gave rise to this opinion was, that in the morning, when the rest of the gentlemen were prepared to go on a shooting party, as had been agreed upon the night before, his lordship feigned being taken very ill, and desired to be excused from accompanying them,

 Her ladyship, with her wonted benevolence, like another lady Bountiful, made him some sack, whey, carried it to him herself, and attended by his bed side, at least, to anticipate his wants.
 In this situation, sir Richard Easy returning from shooting, found Lady Wagtail, upon which occasion he highly extolled her n and tendernesss.
 Being so well nursed, and by such an agreeable attendant, his lordship soon recovered, but we find he had a relapse of the same complaint two days after, when Lady Wagtail failed repeating her good offices; she, indeed, exerted her abilities to afford Lord A all the comfort in her power.
 88 B— called this, a relapse, without virtue being in danger."

-It must be wid that captain th viewed these attentions and assiduities 5 with a jealous eye, and he resolved i in turn to be taken 5 in order to try .
+It must be said that captain th viewed these attentions and assiduities with a jealous eye, and he resolved in turn to be taken in order to try .

  if Lady Wagtail' bountiful _